ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 There are a few things worth noticing about the above code.
 Firstly, the code assumes that you have declared two variables already:

 1. `passphrase` - the passphrase of the sending account, used to sign the transaction.
 This should come from somewhere secure, such as a `.env` file.
-2. `recipientId` - the Ark address of the receiving account.
+2. `recipientId` - the ARK address of the receiving account.
 Should be provided by the exchange user when submitting withdrawal requests.

 Second, when sending your request using the `exchangeClient`, ensure that the value of `transactions` is an array, even if you have only one transaction object.